 For instance, a C Major chord is still a C Major chord (C-E-G), regardless of the instrument it’s played on, the only difference is how it’s played, rather than the actual chord itself.

-The reason for this is what I mentioned above, the fact that the notes, scales, key signatures, and intervallic relationships are so easy to see when they’re spread out in front of you on an easy-to-see interface right in front of you.
+The reason for this is what I mentioned above, the fact that the notes, scales, key signatures (more on this in my guide), and intervallic relationships are so easy to see when they’re spread out in front of you on an easy-to-see interface right in front of you.

 It’s not like a guitar, which tends to be something of a labyrinth.
 It takes a long time to actually memorize every note/fret on the guitar, because of the way that the strings are organized in comparison to each other.